BOARD OF TRUSTEES

 Norm Greene (Treasurer) is the Director for Political Finance & Operations for the Service Employees International Union (SEIU).
 His primary focus is on strategic planning for the union’s political program’s internal compliance and financial management processes.
 Before joining SEIU, Greene served in the Obama Administration as the Deputy Director for Finance at the White House.
 He was a senior member of the finance team responsible for managing the annual White House Appropriation.
 Prior to the White House, Greene was a staff member on three presidential campaigns where he worked on Federal Election Commission compliance and reporting.
 Greene has also supported women’s health care through his work at Planned Parenthood’s National Office and supported international democracy through his work at the United Nations Development Programme and at DFI International Inc. Greene currently lives in the LeDroit Park neighborhood in Washington, DC with his wife and three daughters.

-Josh Edelman serves as the Senior Program Officer for the Bill and Melinda Gates Foundation.
-Edelman works with the College Ready, k-12 team as a state lead supporting efforts to prepare students for college and career success in Tennessee and Florida.
-Previously at Gates, Josh oversaw the 7-year, 90M investment in teacher effectiveness in Memphis City Schools.
+Josh Edelman serves as the Deputy Director of the Bill and Melinda Gates Foundation's K-12 team within the US Program, focused on increasing the number of Black, Latino, and low-income students who earn a high school diploma, enroll in a postsecondary institution, and are on track in their first year to attain a credential with labor market value.
+Before becoming a Deputy Director, Josh was a Senior Program Officer on the K-12 team supporting efforts to prepare students for college and career success in Tennessee and Florida.
+Previous to this “state lead” role at Gates, Josh oversaw the 7-year, 90M investment in teacher effectiveness in the Memphis City/Shelby County Schools.
+He was also the lead program officer developing knowledge about principal leadership for 11 districts/CMOs.
 Before Gates, Edelman served as the Deputy Chief of School Innovation for DC Public Schools, the Executive Officer of the Office of New Schools at Chicago Public Schools, the principal of The SEED School, and the founder and executive Director for RISE (Realizing Intellect through Self-Empowerment), a youth development program targeted at African-American youth.
-Edelman has ten years of social studies teaching experience, a bachelor’s degree in American history from Harvard University, a master’s degree in education from Stanford University, and a master’s in educational administration with an administrative credential, also from Stanford University.
+Edelman has ten years of social studies teaching experience, a Bachelor’s degree in American history from Harvard University, a Master’s degree in education from Stanford University, and Master’s degree in educational administration with an administrative credential, also from Stanford University.

-Michael Hall (Parent Trustee) is a Principal Architect at his firm, Studio CrowleyHall, with his wife, also an architect.
-Hall has 20 years of experience designing buildings and working on private and public art commissions.
+Michael Hall (Parent Trustee) is an architect and principal at his firm, Studio CrowleyHall, with his wife, Anne Crowley, also an architect.
+Hall has 30 years of experience designing buildings and working on private and public art commissions.
 His work focuses on communities and neighborhoods, with an overarching interest in environmental themes.
 He combines both his technical and management expertise as an architect with his experience and training as an artist to provide thoughtful, sustainable, and technically sound buildings and art installations.
 A native of Northern Michigan, Hall lives in Washington, DC, with his wife and three sons.
 He holds a Master's in Architecture from the University of Michigan.

 LeKisha Jordan (Parent Trustee) serves as the Legislative Policy Advisor for the DC Council, specifically leading education policy efforts for Chairman Phil Mendelson.
 Jordan began her career in education teaching fifth grade in Bridgeport, CT, where she solidified her passion for educating and ensuring equity in educational opportunities for all students.
 Prior to joining the DC Council, Jordan served as the Director at a non-profit focused on developing the leadership of former educators interested in expanding their impact by using their teaching background to effect change through policy and/or elected leadership.
 Jordan received a Master’s in Public Policy and Administration, with a specialization in education policy from the University of Georgia and a Bachelor of Arts in Political Science from Spelman College.
 She currently resides in southeast Washington, DC with her husband and daughter.